OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ### Dynamic Analysis

-Dynamically these checks can be performed using Objection tool.
-One such example is below:
+These checks can be performed dynamically using [objection](0x08-Testing-Tools.md#objection).
+Here's one example:

 ```bash
 com.yourcompany.PPClient on (iPhone: 13.2.3) [usb] # ios info binary